University of South Florida Tuition and Fees

 Bottom Line

-With a wide variety of degree programs, a solid USF ranking, and a cost that’s below the national average, both in-state and out-of-state students can find the University of South Florida to be an educational value.
-And with the school’s moderately competitive acceptance rate, applicants stand a good chance of getting in.
+With a wide variety of degree programs, solid rankings, and a cost that’s below the national average, both in-state and out-of-state students can find that the University of South Florida offers good value.
+Those who need help covering the USF tuition and other costs may qualify for financial assistance in the form of grants, scholarships, and federal student loans.

 SoFi Loan Products